stazz/UtilPack/Source/UtilPack.NuGet.MSBuild/README.md

 * The ```TargetFramework``` property is not affected - the ```UtilPack.NuGet.MSBuild``` package does not have any dependencies nor assemblies in its ```lib``` path, so it is completely transparent for the build.
 * The ```UsingTask``` element should have its ```Condition```, ```TaskFactory``` and ```AssemblyFile``` attributes always the same.
 By default, the only customizable attribute should be ```TaskName```, which should be the full type name of the task to execute.
 * The ```UsingTask``` __must__ contain the ```Task``` element as its child, and ```Task``` element __must__ contain ```NuGetTaskInfo``` element as its child.
 The ```NuGetTaskInfo``` element __must__ adhere to a certain format, explained in next section.
+* After declaring the task, the task may be executed just like any other task declared by any other task factory.

 ### Task Factory Parameters
 The ```UtilPack.NuGet.MSBuild``` task factory requires some information about the task to execute.